zulily/reckon/README.md

     $ go get github.com/zulily/sampler

-To sample 100K keys from a redis instance running on `yourserver:6379` and print the results to `stdout`:
+To sample 10K keys from a redis instance running on `yourserver:6379` and print the results to `stdout`:

-    $ ./single -host=yourserver -port=6379 -num-keys=100000
+    $ sampler-single -host=yourserver -port=6379 -num-keys=10000

 ## Limitations